Software Localization Management Platform

 The translation costs that companies pay their translation partners are usually the tip of the iceberg.
 Internal costs are likely to be factors higher than your yearly budget for translation.
 The far majority of the cost is, like an iceberg, invisible.
 Examples are the efforts of developers to support localization, handling feedback from reviewers, QA, etc.

 An extreme example is a case where we helped our client to increase the release cycle from 3 times a year to weekly.
 Unexpectedly, the translation costs significantly increased.
 We found that the translation company always has verified the so-called 100% matches.
 That inefficiency revealed with 52 instead of 3 releases per year.
 After we identified the problem, it was straightforward to eliminate the (costly) inefficiency.

 One effort that our clients struggling with is how to keep multilingual documentation consistent with the software application.
 Examples are terminology and images in the local language in user manuals.
 How to create images for 40 target languages, handle updates, etc.?
 Common root causes for high costs are:

 - Lack of information.
 A team member needs all information to execute his task as independent as possible.
 For example, a translator would like to see in which context a certain text is used.

 - Sub-par logistics.
-Organizations may not not take advantage of unique text identifiers of texts in a software applications.
+Organizations may not take advantage of unique text identifiers of texts in a software applications.
 Identifiers persist for the life time of a product.
-Instead of communicating via screenshots created with Snagit and marking the text, it is much more efficient to provide the string-identifier with a comment.
+Instead of communicating via screenshots created with a screenshot tool like Snagit and marking the text, it is much more efficient to provide the string-identifier with a comment.

 - Silos.
 The exchange of information is not standardized/centralized.
 This causes overhead.
-For example, a reviewer may collect his comments in an Excel file in some format and send it per email to the appropriate person.
+For example, a reviewer may collect his comments in an Excel file and emails it to the appropriate person.
 Receivers must open that document, assign tasks to others, etc.

 Cost reduction with Rigi